-In order to integrate the practicum component with class content, and to share and expand experiences, students will regularly meet for scheduled practicum seminars.
+In order to integrate the practicum component with class content, and to share and expand experiences, students will regularly meet for scheduled practicum seminars which are held Friday of each practicum week.
 Students must fulfil requirements for Practicum and Seminar in order to receive credit for both.